jeek-on-git/PSHostFile/README.md

 ## HostFileObject

 The `$hostFileObject` variable is the custom PowerShell Object representing the Windows HostFile loaded in memory.
 This is what gets modified when updating, adding or removing entries via the various commands.
-Once all changes are complete then they are saved (written) back to the HostFile using the `Save-HostFileObject` command.
+Once all changes are complete then they are saved (written) back to the Windows' HostFile using the `Save-HostFileObject` command.

 You can run the `Get-HostFile` command at any time to view the state of the `$hostFileObject`, and this is great way to view any changes that have been made.
 Changes aren't committed until they have been written back to the file.
 If you do make a mistake and want to start again, then use the `Clear-HostFileObject` to clear to `$hostFileObject`.